Seb3/NN-flask/README.md

 # NN-flask
-Neural networ for prediction matrix of composite material
+Neural network for prediction matrix of composite material